johangithub/AFMAN11-217v1/chp2.md

 2.5.5.3.
 Bank and power.
 During unusual attitude recoveries, unless necessary to avoid a greater emergency, ensure bank and power do not exceed aircraft limitations.

 2.5.6.
 Fixed Wing Recovery Procedures--ADIs Inoperative.
-With no functioning ADI‘s, successful recovery from unusual attitudes depends greatly on pilot proficiency and early recognition of ADI failure.
+With no functioning ADI's, successful recovery from unusual attitudes depends greatly on pilot proficiency and early recognition of ADI failure.
 ADI failure should be immediately suspected if control pressures are applied without corresponding ADI changes.
 Another example would be performance instrument indications that contradict the "picture" on the ADI.
-Should an unusual attitude be encountered with no functioning ADI‘s, the following procedures are recommended:
+Should an unusual attitude be encountered with no functioning ADI's, the following procedures are recommended:

 2.5.6.1.
-If the flight manual allows and an available autopilot is not slaved to gyros of the malfunctioning ADI‘s, consideration may be given to engaging the autopilot and setting it to straight and level flight.
+If the flight manual allows and an available autopilot is not slaved to gyros of the malfunctioning ADI's, consideration may be given to engaging the autopilot and setting it to straight and level flight.
 If airspeed or vertical velocity are excessive, use the procedures below to return the aircraft to acceptable flight parameters before attempting to engage the autopilot.

 2.5.6.2.
 Climb or dive.
 Determine whether the aircraft is in a climb or a dive by referring to the airspeed, altimeter, and vertical velocity indicators.